zawthanoo/spring-rest-kubernetes/README.md

 ```
 Here `config.yml` configuration.

-Prepare remote build environment to build the project and to create the docker image.
-As `circleci` supprot the `docker`, build enviroment will be use `docker` as below.  `circleci/openjdk:8-jdk` image already have `maven` with `java`.
+Prepare remote environment to build the project and to create the docker image.
+As `circleci` support the `docker`, build enviroment will be use `docker` as below.  `circleci/openjdk:8-jdk` image already have `maven` with `java`.

 ```yml
 version: 2